digitallyinduced/ihp/Guide/database.markdown

 This will delete and re-create the current database and import the `Schema.sql`.
 After importing the Schema, it will also import the `Application/Fixtures.sql` which is used for pre-populating the empty database with some data.
 It's equivalent to running `psql < Schema.sql; psql < Fixtures.sql` inside an empty database.

-When the dev server is started the first time, the `Schema.sql` and `Fixtures.sql` are automatically imported.
+When the development server is started the first time, the `Schema.sql` and `Fixtures.sql` are automatically imported.

 ### Fixtures.sql

 The `Fixtures.sql` includes a lot of `INSERT INTO` statements to pre-fill your database once the schema has been created.

 You can manually add `INSERT INTO` statements to this file.
-You can also *migrate* your fixtures by just making the required changes to this sql file.
+You can also *migrate* your fixtures by just making the required changes to this SQL file.

 You can dump your current database state into the `Fixtures.sql` by running `make dumpdb`.
 This way you can regularly commit the database state to git, so other developers have the same data inside their local development database as you have.